Radziwiłł family: Politics

 Several prominent family members have been involved in domestic and foreign political arenas.
 They took an active part in the political life of the Grand Duchy of Lithuania.
 Its importance is manifested by family relations with such famous nobility dynasties in Belarus, Ukraine, Poland, the Great Duchy of Lithuania, Samogitia, and Rus like Zaslawski, Rohatinski, Lukomski, and Olshanski-Dobrowicki.
 The Radziwiłł family joined the rest of the nobility as the state's elite after the signing of the Union of Krewo in 1385.

 The significance of the Radziwiłł family is proved by the marriage of Anna to Konrad III Rudy, duke of Masovia, who owned the largest Polish principality.

-In 1547 Barbara Radziwiłł was married to Sigismund II Augustus, thus becoming the Queen of Poland and setting also in motion a closer relationship to the Papal Curia.
+In 1547 Barbara Radziwiłł was married in secret to Sigismund II Augustus, thus legally becoming royal consort; she was officially proclaimed Queen of Poland and Grand Duchess of Lithuania the next year.
+Although the marriage caused scandal within the country as it was performed without informing Polish nobles, the royal couple was supported by Papal Curia, as well by the Radziwiłł family's ally and the King's former father-in-law, Ferdinand Habsburg.
+Barbara was crowned in 1550.
+Some Polish nobles opposed the idea of Sigismund and Barbara's child inheriting the Polish throne in the future, because of disdain towards the Radziwiłł's family further elevation, however Barbara probably miscarried twice during her marriage with the king, and died in 1551 without having surviving children.

 Later the Radziwiłłs established family relations not only with the most important families of the Polish, Belarusian and Lithuanian magnate families like Sanguszko, Sapieha or Chodkiewicz, but also with members of royal families like Wiśniowiecki, Sobieski, and Leszczyński.

 The political position of the Radziwiłłs was enhanced in the 16th century.
 In 1515, Mikołaj, as a member of a delegation, headed by King Sigismund I the Old took part in the First Congress of Vienna in Pressburg and Vienna where Emperor Maximilian I met kings of Poland, Hungary and Bohemia.
 Additionally, Mikolaj "the Black" was the deputy to the Grand Prince when the latter was abroad.
 From that time on, the Radziwiłłs were also granted the privilege of keeping legal acts and other state documents in Nesvizh.

 In 1583 bishop Jerzy Radziwiłł was elevated to the cardinalate by Pope Gregory XIII, established a closer relationship with the influential noble banking families Altoviti and Strozzi.
 Later prince Aleksander Ludwik Radziwiłł married Lucrezia Maria Strozzi, great-granddaughter of Bindo Altoviti and Filippo Strozzi.